Baths of Caracalla: Works of art

 The baths were originally ornamented with high-quality sculptures, estimated to have numbered more than 120.
 Despite their location in one of the city's working class areas, of all the antique baths in Rome the Baths of Caracalla were found to have contained the most lavish assortment of statues.
 Although many were destroyed in the Middle Ages to make lime, beginning in the 16th century under Pope Paul III Farnese, sculptures were excavated from the area to serve as decorations in newly built palazzi.

 Among the well-known pieces recovered from the Baths of Caracalla are the Farnese Bull (probably from the eastern palaestra) and Farnese Hercules (from the frigidarium), now in the Museo Archeologico Nazionale, Naples; others are in the Museo di Capodimonte there.
 One of the many statues is the colossal 4 m statue of Asclepius.

 Two granite tubs from the frigidarium were taken to Piazza Farnese where they still serve as fountains, made by Girolamo Rainaldi.
 A granite column from the natatio was taken to Florence by Cosimo I de' Medici in Piazza Santa Trinita.
 It is now known as the Column of Justice.
 In the Lateran Collection of the Vatican Museums are mosaics composed of rectangular panels depicting athletes, which were discovered in 1824 in two of the library exedrae to the east and west of the baths complex.
 They have been restored and are on display in the Gregoriano Profano Museum.

 Cultural impact

 The Baths of Caracalla (and especially the central frigidarium) had a significant impact on the architecture of many later buildings.
 In Roman times, these included the Baths of Diocletian and the Basilica of Maxentius.

-In the 19th and early 20th century, the design of the baths was used as the inspiration for several modern structures, including St George's Hall in Liverpool, the original Pennsylvania Station (demolished in 1963) in New York City, and the current Senate of Canada Building in Ottawa.
+In the 19th and early 20th century, the design of the baths was used as the inspiration for several modern structures, including St George's Hall in Liverpool, the original Pennsylvania Station (demolished in 1963) in New York City, the current Senate of Canada Building in Ottawa, the interior of the Hollywood Theatre in Portland, and the main hall of the University of Leipzig (demolished in 1968).

 The main halls of Penn Station, the Senate of Canada Building and Chicago Union Station made use of direct copies of the frigidarium's architecture.